The success of GGF’s programs relies on a diverse community of coaches, mentors, donors, and others who are

 Tama is the Director of Health and Wellness at Gensler, the leading global design and architecture firm.
 With more than 30 years of experience, Tama is a strategic leader who believes that research-driven design can transform environments into spaces that improve productivity, efficiency, innovation, and re-shape cultures.
 Tama was appointed to Interior Design’s Health Care and Wellness Advisory Council, a group of leading industry experts who advise their peers on innovation, standards, challenges, and trends in the healthcare industry.

-Fred is an Internet pioneer and entrepreneur whose career and philanthropic activities have spanned a broad range of interests from education, media, arts, science and veteran affairs.
+Fred is an Internet pioneer and entrepreneur whose career and philanthropic activities have spanned a broad range of interests from education, media, arts, science, and veteran affairs.
 Fred is the CEO of Echo360, an innovative education and technology firm.
-Before Echo360, Fred was a Senior Advisor to Masayoshi Son, President and CEO of SoftBank, and Chairman of Sprint’s Board of Directors.
+Before Echo360, he was a Senior Advisor to Masayoshi Son, President and CEO of SoftBank, and Chairman of Sprint’s Board of Directors.
 He was also active as a venture partner at SoftBank Capital in the US.

 Leigh Ann Schultz served as Managing Director at MorganFranklin Consulting.
 She is a dynamic market leader with more than 20 years of Big Four accounting, industry, consulting, and regulatory experience.
 With a proven track record leading complex regulatory and strategic growth initiatives, her experience spans initial public offerings (IPO), regulatory compliance, forensic accounting, corporate investigations, litigation support, and business transformation.

-Hope Schefler Taitz is the Managing Partner of ELY Advisors where she analyzes and invests in early and late stage companies in the consumer and retail sectors.
-Previously, Hope was the founder and Managing Partner of Catalyst Partners, a money management firm focused on special situations in both debt and equity in the retail, consumer and specialty finance sectors.
+Hope Schefler Taitz is the Managing Partner of ELY Advisors, where she analyzes and invests in early- and late-stage companies in the consumer and retail sectors.
+Previously, Hope was the founder and Managing Partner of Catalyst Partners, a money management firm focused on special situations in both debt and equity in the retail, consumer, and specialty finance sectors.
 She also sits on the board of many corporations.

 Tracy Fitzsimmons is the 16th President of Shenandoah University.
 She is the institution’s first female president since its founding in 1875 and one of the youngest university presidents in the Commonwealth of Virginia.
 With regional expertise in Latin America, Tracy has taught courses on development and disaster relief, world politics, global democratization, women, and Latin American politics.
 Her published research on democratization, civil society, and gender in new civilian police forces has taken her across the world.